zahaibalig/huldra/README.md

 Huldra uses assets in Firebase Storage to automatically generate survey pages.

 - In Firebase console, find **Storage** in **All Products**.
-- You can create holders here.
-Huldra reads assets from `gallery` folder by default (this may become configurable in the future), so upload your assets (images, audios or videos) in that folder.
+- You can create folders in your storage bucket.
+Huldra reads assets from the `gallery` folder by default, so upload your assets (images, audio and/or video clips) in this folder.

 See [Assets](#assets) below for details about assets.